sujithachalla97/Lumen-Quest-2026/ml-service/README.md

-# 🎯 Customer Churn Prediction ML Project
+# 🎯 Customer Churn Prediction ML Feature

 A comprehensive machine learning project that predicts customer churn for telecom companies using the Telco Customer Churn dataset.
 The project includes end-to-end ML pipeline implemented in Jupyter notebooks from data exploration to production-ready prediction interface.